ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 assigned sequentially (i.e., incremented by 1 each time):

--  Each node in the graph is a version of the resource, where a tag identifies content of version (tag is valid only within the scope of resource).
-Version 0 is reserved as the initial state (empty/ null).
+-  Each node in the graph is a version of the resource, where a tag identifies content of the version (tag is valid only within the scope of resource).
+   Version 0 is reserved as the initial state (empty/null).

--  Each edge is transport data (update item).
+-  Each edge is an update item.
 In particular, edge from i to j is the update item to transit from version i to version j.

--  Node content is path independent (different paths arrive at the same content)
+-  Version is path independent (different paths arrive at the same version/node has the same content)

 A concrete example is as shown in {{fig-ug}}.
 There are 7 nodes in the graph, representing 7 different versions of the resource.
 Edges in the figure represent